 Children are regarded as having Special Educational Needs if they are having difficulty accessing the curriculum or if he/she is not reaching his/her expected potential.
 Our aim is to meet the needs of every individual child.
 Therefore, for a child with Special Educational Needs we would provide appropriate individualised support.

-The Class Teacher and our own Inclusion Leader plan together to give children specific targets to work towards and they are shared with parents.
-If the children do not progress as expected we involve outside agencies such as the Educational Psychologist or Speech and Language Therapist for further assessment, advice or support.
+The class teacher and our own Inclusion Leader plan together to give children specific targets to work towards and they are shared with parents.
+If the children do not progress as expected we involve outside agencies for further assessment, advice or support.

 Our Educational Psychologist visits the school on a regular basis and may be contacted through the school should you wish to discuss any matter relating to learning difficulties.